-Mission: We identify and answer the most relevant and pressing scientific, historical, philosophical, & ethical questions college bound Christian teenagers are asking and being asked.
+Mission: We equip college bound Christian teenagers by identifying and answering the most relevant and pressing scientific, historical, philosophical, & ethical questions they are asking and being asked.

 Vision: We envision a world where college bound Christian teenagers leave their homes and youth groups and enter college equipped with "good reasons for the hope they have in Jesus" and "intellectual skepticism" is no longer counted among the top reasons young people are leaving the church.